 The reason for this is that we often see the exceptions rather than the rules.
 I remember some years ago when I was teaching at an academic center, I signed out a death as due to community-acquired bacterial bronchopneumonia.
 I got a phone call from a very angry clinician telling me I was wrong.
 He was angry because he read my report as implying that he did not adequately treat the decedent’s pneumonia, and the patient died because of malpractice.
 Of course that was not the case.
 I asked him why he thought that, and why I was wrong.
 His response was that he sees people in the Emergency Department all the time with pneumonia and they *never* die.
 Pneumonia is treatable, and people who don’t have other vulnerabilities just don’t die of it.

 I told him that he was right.
-Community-acquired pneumonia in younger healthy adults who received treatment never die.
+Younger healthy adults with community-acquired pneumonia who receive treatment never die.
 Except when they do.

 The difference was all about our experience.
 He saw tons of people with pneumonia and they all got better.
 I saw tons of people with pneumonia and they all died.
 My patients were all the exception to the rule.
 Even rare exceptions add up.
 Let’s say that only 1 in 1000 otherwise healthy patients with community-acquired pneumonia die.
 If you work in an ED and see 500 pneumonia patients a year, then you won’t see those deaths — even if they do die, they will die after they go home, die there, and you will likely never know.
 But, if you are a medical examiner in a large metropolitan jurisdiction that has 100,000 cases of pneumonia every year, you will see 100 cases a year.